realitycollective/com.realitycollective.service-framework-docs/docs/basics/04_advanced_services.md

 ### A Leaderboard Service

 As highlighted in other examples, another great implementation was to have a Leaderboard service which provided authentication and common utilities for accessing the backend, then providing separate Modules for each Leaderboard (Global, Weekly, Daily, challenge) each with their own settings for how they operate.
-Then the application simply requests and interacts with each leaderboard modules and each module then used the service to talk to the external service.
+Then the application simply requests and interacts with each Leaderboard modules and each module then used the service to talk to the external service.

 ### A Storage Service